» Command: graph

 terraform graph [options]

-Outputs the visual dependency graph of Terraform resources represented by the configuration in the current working directory.
+Outputs the visual execution graph of Terraform resources according to either the current configuration or an execution plan.

 The graph is outputted in DOT format.
 The typical program that can read this format is GraphViz, but many web services are also available to read this format.